sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/SERVICE-LEVEL-AND-CONSISTENCY.md

 * Writes belonging to the same context partition can safely run concurrently only on the same master.
 * Writes belonging to the same context partition can safely run **NON** concurrently, there are no still pending same context writes, on any masters that has already replicated all previous same context writes.

->BEWARE: distinct write set partitions must not intersect each others. e.g. if a write set include all writes to table A, no other write set partition should include writes to table A.
+>BEWARE: distinct write sets partitions must not intersect each others. e.g. if a write set include all writes to table A, no other write set partition should include writes to table A.

 >NOTE: server side write consistency always include server side read consistency